Live countdowns

 No. Train times and line status are fetched live from the TfL API.
 You need an internet connection.

-No. Tube Commute is an independent project that uses the free TfL Unified API.
+No. Commute Board is an independent project that uses the free TfL Unified API.
 It is not endorsed by Transport for London.

 Yes.
 Load the unpacked extension from the project folder in